Skip to main content

 Buckwheat cover crop Feb 18 Plant Out Mar 20 – Apr 4

-Bull's Blood Beets root_vegetable Feb 11 Feb 18 Transplant Apr 9 – Apr 14
+Bull's Blood Beets root vegetable Feb 11 Feb 18 Transplant Apr 9 – Apr 14

 Burgess Buttercup Winter Squash squash Feb 18 Feb 25 Transplant May 26